-If your child has allergies, keeping him away from what causes them may seem overwhelming.
-But it's easier than you think: Allergens are likely to hang out where your child does -- in his bedroom.
+If your child has allergies, keeping them away from what causes them may seem overwhelming.
+But it's easier than you think: Allergens are likely to hang out where your child does -- in their bedroom.

 The room may be filled with:

 - Outdoor allergens, like pollen, that can come in on shoes and pets and be in the air coming through an open window

 - Substances in the air that can irritate airways, like secondhand smoke, product fragrances, and fumes from cleaning supplies.
 Although these aren't allergens, they can worsen allergy symptoms.

 Ditch Dust Mites

 The microscopic droppings of dust mites are the most common cause of year-round allergies.
 Although you can never fully get rid of dust mites, there are things you can do to get lessen your child's exposure.